GedMullen/classes/rdbms.md

 <br>3 .
 How much was Berni paid in the month of October 1997 ( salary / 12 )?
 <br>4 .
 List the first/last name and gender of all the department managers and include the department name in this list (requires 2 table joins).
 <br>5 .
 List the first/last name of all employees that work in Sales (2 table joins required).
 <br>6 .
 List the first/last name of all the employees that have worked for Margareta Markovitch.
+(TOO DIFFICULT!)
 <br>7 .
 Display the birth date and hire date of Berni Sanella in the format “21 January 2015”.
 Use appropriate column aliases so that the data is displayed in a meaningful way.
 <br>8 .
 Use the DATEDIFF function to determine how long ago Berni Sanella was hired.
 <br>9 .
 Use the DATEDIFF function to determine how old in years Berni Sanell is (divide by 365).